KodyPay/kody-clientsdk-python/README.md

 - `amount` - the amount sent in the original payment request, used to find the payment request
 - `order_id` - the Order ID returned in the initial payment response, a unique UUID value for each payment

-The request authenticates with the server using the `x-api-key` metadata field, you must use your assigned API key.

 ````python
 response = kody_client.Cancel(